jondhill333/starwars-interview-jon-h/README.md

 ## Part 3: details page
 Add a separate page that accepts an ID of a StarWars character via a parameter in the URL.
 It should load the character from the SWAPI and display their name.

+The main page that lists characters should link to this page.

 This task will likely require use of [React Router](https://reactrouter.com/en/main) or a similar library.
 Feel free to Google for a hello world example when setting this up.

 ## Part 4: sharing button